DivvyHQ vs. the Alternatives

 Not so long ago, images and videos were valuable additions to blog posts, landing pages, and text-based content, but they are now serious content formats in themselves, with infographics and webinars being a regular part of many companies’ content marketing campaigns.

-Full-fledged content marketing platforms and calendars need not reinvent the wheel and just integrate with a popular image/graphics creation tools like Adobe Spark or Canva, or video editing tools like WeVideo or Camtasia.
+Full-fledged content marketing platforms and calendars need not reinvent the wheel and just integrate with a popular image/graphics creation tools like Adobe Creative Cloud Express or Canva, or video editing tools like WeVideo or Camtasia.

 While most content marketing platforms have their own internal messaging systems, in some situations, you might need to integrate a regular messaging platform such as Slack, which you use to communicate with team members, vendors or partners.
 Does the content platform you’re considering enable you to send notifications and direct messages to Slack, Skype, Facebook Messenger, or so on?
 How important is that to you?